bellmcp/Cookify-Cooking-App/README.md

-# Cookify — Kitchen Companion
+# Cookify — Your Kitchen Companion
 Cookify is your on-the-go app for any delicious food recipes.
 Over 1,000,000 recipes now at your fingertips.
 An app which serves as your own cookbook, an incredible search tool and a personalized shopping list.
-Powered by Forkify API.

 <br>
 <p align="center">